aau-claaudia/ailab-docs/docs/getting-started/getting-applications.md

     It may take a few minutes to copy.

+!!! info old "Additional guides"

-### Download images
+    #### Download container images
     Alternatively, you can access a wide array of images by visiting [NVIDIA GPU Cloud (NGC)](https://catalog.ngc.nvidia.com/) and exploring whether NVIDIA provides a image for the application you require.
 Refer to our guide [here](/additional-guides/download-images-from-ngc) for detailed instructions.

-### Build images
+    #### Build your own container images
     You also have the flexibility to create your own images tailored to your specific environment requirements.
 Refer to our guide on [building your own container image](/additional-guides/building-your-own-container-image).

 Now that you know how to obtain applications, let's delve into <span style="color: var(--md-primary-fg-color); font-weight: 700;"><a href="/getting-started/running-applications">running applications :octicons-arrow-right-24:</a></span>